Am I Separated?

 Do I have to wait 12 months to sort out our property and child matters?

-No, in fact we would recommend that you seek legal advice and commence the process of settling property and children’s matters immediately.
+No, in fact we would recommend that you seek legal advice and commence the process of settling property and children’s matters right away.

 What steps should I take if I intend to separate?